Daniele1388/Crypto-Market-Data-Platform/README.md

 To run this project:

 1. Load CSV files into the data folder.
+2. Run SQL scripts to create Bronze layer.
-2. Run the Python script to load data into SQL Server Bronze tables.
+3. Run the Python script to load data into SQL Server Bronze tables.
-3. Run SQL scripts to create Silver and Gold layers.
+4. Run SQL scripts to create Silver and Gold layers.
-4. Create fact and dimension tables.
+5. Create fact and dimension tables.
-5. Open the Power BI file.
+6. Open the Power BI file.
-6. Refresh the data model.
+7. Refresh the data model.
-7. Explore the dashboard.
+8. Explore the dashboard.

 ---